Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [x] Boost the efficiency of shift layer.
 - [x] Directly resize the global_mask to get the mask in feature space.
 - [x] Visualization of flow.
 It is still experimental now.
+- [x] Extensions of Shift-Net.
+Still active in absorbing new features.
 - [ ] Fix bug in guidance loss when adopting it in multi-gpu.
-- [ ] Extensions of Shift-Net, which will help the performance a lot.
 - [ ] Add random batch of masks
 - [ ] Add soft transition from centered mask to random ones
 - [ ] Add composit L1 loss between mask loss and non-mask loss